Brett Hundley: College career

-Junior season

 Wary of the criticism of his passing skills, Hundley attempted to impress the pro scouts by running the ball less to begin the 2014 season.
 The team began the season undefeated at 4–0 until the No. 8 Bruins were upset 30–28 by the Utah Utes.
 In the game, Hundley was sacked a career-high 10 times, renewing concerns over his pocket awareness.
-Through 32 career games, he was sacked 107 times, the highest among active Football Bowl Subdivision quarterbacks.
-Hundley eventually ran more, including 24 carries for a season-high 131 yards in a 17–7 win over Arizona.
-Later in the season, he also became UCLA's all-time leader in touchdown passes, surpassing Cade McNown's record of 68; McNown's record came in four years as a starter (1995–1998), while Hundley broke the record in just his third season.
+Through 32 career games, Hundley was sacked 107 times, the highest among active Football Bowl Subdivision quarterbacks.
+He eventually ran more, including 24 carries for a season-high 131 yards in a 17–7 win over Arizona.
+Later in the season, Hundley became UCLA's all-time leader in touchdown passes, surpassing Cade McNown's record of 68; McNown's record came in four years as a starter (1995–1998), while Hundley broke the record in just his third season.
 Hundley also became the school's career leader in total offense, breaking McNown's previous mark of 11,285.
-He was named to the All-Pac-12 second team.
+Hundley was named to the All-Pac-12 second team.
 He finished his career with 9,966 passing yards, second in school history behind McNown.
-He had also rushed for 1,747 career yards, behind only John Sciarra (1,813) among quarterbacks in UCLA history.
+Hundley had also rushed for 1,747 career yards, behind only John Sciarra (1,813) among quarterbacks in UCLA history.

-After the season, Hundley entered the 2015 NFL draft and was chosen much later than expected, in the fifth round with the 147th overall pick by the Green Bay Packers.